rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 - definitions: contains YAML definition files.

 ---
-### Add a new model and data source
+### Add a new data source and model
-To add a new model and data source to a LoopBack project using the API Designer, complete the following steps:
+To add a new model and data source to a LoopBack project using the API Designer, complete the following steps.
 #### Adding a data source
-To add a new data source to a LoopBack project using the API Designer, complete the following steps:
+To add a new data source to a LoopBack project using the API Designer, complete the following steps.
 1. You must also create a LoopBack project (the "weather-data" project) as described in ```Create a LoopBack project from the command line``` and make sure the current working directory is the project root directory:
 	```bash
 	cd weather-data